- Admission Requirements

 Admission from the CMS MA to the PhD Program

-Students currently registered in the Centre’s MA program who wish to apply for the PhD program must submit a new application, including reference letters, transcripts, etc., and pay the application fee.
-They should be aware, however, that their applications are considered on the same terms as those of external applicants.
+Students currently registered in the centre’s MA program who wish to apply for the PhD program must submit a new application, including reference letters, transcripts, etc., and pay the application fee.
+They should be aware that their applications are considered on the same terms as those of external applicants.
 Admission to our PhD program is selective and limited: the program cannot accommodate all our MA candidates.

 Doctor of Philosophy Degree Requirements

-There are three stages in the PhD program: coursework and completion of language requirements (Level Two Latin, French, and German), preparation for and taking of the major field examination, and the writing of the dissertation.
-Every student’s program through the three stages is aided and monitored by a personal advisory committee, consisting of a supervisor and two other faculty members, established by the student in consultation with the PhD Coordinator.
+There are three stages in the PhD program: coursework and completion of language requirements (Level Two Latin, French, and German), preparation for and taking of the Special Field Examination, and the writing of the dissertation.
+Every student’s program through the three stages is aided and monitored by an Advisory Committee, consisting of a supervisor and two other faculty members, established by the student in consultation with the PhD Co-ordinator.
+The Advisory Committee must be formally approved by the PhD Co-ordinator.

-The minimum course requirement is three full courses (or a combination of full and half courses totalling the same); the equivalent of one full course must be in the student’s chosen minor subject.
+The minimum course requirement is three full courses (or a combination of full and half courses totaling the same); the equivalent of two full courses must be in the student’s chosen major field, and the equivalent of one full course must in the student’s chosen minor field.
+In addition to the 3.0 FCEs minimum, MST 1003H Professional Development for Medieval Studies PhDs (CR/NCR) must be taken by all PhD students over the course of the first three years of registration.
 Some students, mindful of the appearance of their transcripts, take as many as three or four full courses in each of the first two years.
-PhD students at the Centre are free to select any courses from the annual list, provided that they have the necessary prerequisites.
+PhD students at the centre are free to select any courses from the annual list, provided that they have the necessary prerequisites.
+In view of the centre’s interdisciplinary nature, some courses on the Middle Ages can be taken in other departments, with the approval of the PhD Co-ordinator.
 It is important to bear in mind that, although our program is interdisciplinary, most of our students eventually find jobs in a department such as English, History, Classics, Philosophy, Religion, etc.

 Since all medievalists need to be able to read scholarship in French and German, students in CMS must pass reading examinations in those languages in the course of their PhD program.
-Other languages, such as Italian, Spanish, Old Norse or Greek, though they may be necessary to the thesis, may not be substituted.
-Non-credit reading courses are offered.
-The French and German exams take place at the same times in the year as the Latin exams with an additional German exam in January.
-Students are urged to integrate their language studies with their course work and research: working through short articles on relevant subjects with the aid of a dictionary is excellent preparation for the exams, which require comprehension only, not a mastery of idiom or style.
+The French and German exams take place at the same times in the year as the Latin exams with additional French and German exams in January.
+Students are urged to integrate their language studies with their course work and research: working through short articles on relevant subjects with the aid of a dictionary is excellent preparation for the exams, which require comprehension only, not a mastery of style.

-By December of the second year, students must assemble a full advisory committee, consisting of a supervisor and two other faculty members, to help them define the area of their major field of interest, produce their ‘major field proposal’ (comprising a description and brief bibliography), and prepare for their major field examination.
-The same advisory committee will conduct the examination and judge it on a pass/fail basis.
-Students are urged to take their major field exam as soon as possible after they have passed the Level Two Latin exam and the modern language exams.
-See Major Field Guidelines for more information on this requirement.
+By the end of December of Year 2, students should have a full Advisory Committee, in consultation with the PhD Co-ordinator, consisting of a supervisor and two other faculty members.
+The Advisory Committee must be formally approved by the PhD Co-ordinator.
+Once approved, any changes to the membership of the Advisory Committee, before or after the Special Field Examination, requires the approval of the PhD Co-ordinator.
+This Committee will help the student to define the area of their special field of interest, produce their ‘Special Field proposal’ (comprising a description and bibliography), and prepare for their Special Field Examination.
+The same Advisory Committee will conduct the examination and judge it on a pass/fail basis.
+Students are urged to take their Special Field Examination as soon as possible after they have passed the Level Two Latin exam and the modern language exams.
+See Special Field Guidelines for more information on this requirement.

-The dissertation topic normally arises from the major field.
-The advisory committee assembled for the major field will remain available to advise the student on different aspects of the dissertation, though its membership may change in view of the precise topic chosen.
-A formal dissertation proposal should be worked out by the student in consultation with the advisory committee and submitted to the Centre for approval; details on this process are given in the Dissertation Proposal Guidelines.
+The dissertation topic normally arises from the special field.
+The advisory committee assembled for the special field will remain available to advise the student on different aspects of the dissertation, though its membership may change in view of the precise topic chosen (a change that needs to be approved by the PhD Co-ordinator.)
+A formal dissertation proposal should be worked out by the student in consultation with the advisory committee and submitted to the centre for approval; details on this process are given in the Dissertation Proposal Guidelines.
 A dissertation must not exceed 90,000 words (i.e., approximately 300 double-spaced pages): students should think of it as the first step in a scholarly career – a demonstration of competence – not the final and exhaustive achievement of a lifetime.

-Before the dissertation can be submitted for examination, it must be read by the supervisor and all members of the advisory committee; each member must confirm in writing (with the PhD Coordinator) that he/she has read the dissertation and has approved it to go forward for examination.
-When the advisory committee has judged that the dissertation is fit to be submitted, the student must deliver five unbound copies to the Centre at least twelve weeks before the intended date of the oral examination.
-The PhD Coordinator of the Centre will then find a suitable external examiner (i.e. someone from outside the University of Toronto), and three or four other persons willing to serve on the examining board.
+Before the dissertation can be submitted for examination, it must be read by the supervisor and all members of the Advisory Committee; each member must confirm in writing (to the PhD Coordinator) that he/she has read the dissertation and has approved it to go forward for examination.
+When the entire Advisory Committee has judged that the dissertation is fit to be submitted, the student must deliver five unbound copies to the centre at least twelve weeks before the intended date of the oral examination.
+The PhD Coordinator of the centre will then find a suitable external examiner (i.e. someone from outside the University of Toronto).
 This can sometimes be a lengthy and complicated process.
 The date of the oral examination depends chiefly on the convenience of the external examiner.
-Members of the student’s advisory committee usually serve on the dissertation examination committee, but there is often at least one other person from outside that group.
-Students should not under any circumstances attempt to influence the selection of their examination committee themselves; it is the supervisor’s job to advise the PhD Coordinator on suitable choices.
+Members of the student’s Advisory Committee usually serve on the dissertation examination committee, but there is always also at least one other person from outside that group, but within the University, chosen by the PhD co-ordinator.
+Students should not attempt to influence the selection of their examination committee themselves; it is the supervisor’s job to advise the PhD Coordinator on suitable choices.

 The Advisory Committee

-Students are expected to seek out a supervisor for their doctoral dissertation themselves: the Centre provides a list of faculty members and their areas of interest.
+Students are expected to seek out a supervisor, in consultation with the PhD Co-ordinator, for their doctoral dissertation: the centre provides a list of faculty members and their areas of interest.
 Retired faculty members, while they are often happy to serve as formal or informal advisors, do not take on new supervisions except under special circumstances and with departmental and SGS permission.
-Associate faculty members may co-supervise a dissertation together with a full member, and very often serve on advisory committees.
-SGS requires students to have a supervisor by the beginning of the second year; in cases where a supervisor has not been confirmed by that time, the Centre will provide a nominal or provisional supervisor until the student finds someone appropriate.
+Assistant faculty members may co-supervise a dissertation together with a full member, and very often serve on Advisory Committees.
+In cases where a supervisor has not been confirmed by the end of the Fall session of the second year, the centre will provide a nominal or provisional supervisor until the student identifies someone appropriate, in consultation with the PhD Co-ordinator.
+The Advisory Committee must be formally approved by the PhD Co-ordinator.
 The student and supervisor together work out arrangements for meetings and work.

-The Advisory Committee consists of the supervisor and at least two other faculty members.
-The annual meeting of the advisory committee must take place no later than 30 April of each year, with all members physically present; the meeting cannot be held by email or telephone consultation, unless warranted by extraordinary circumstances.
-At the meeting, the supervisor will complete the report form, show it to the student, and give the student the opportunity to make a written reply if necessary.
-Students who do not have a current advisory committee report on file will not be permitted to register.
+The Advisory Committee shall consist of the supervisor and two other faculty members.
+The annual meeting of the Advisory Committee (organised by the student) should take place no later than 30 April of each year, with all members present; the meeting cannot be held by email, Skype or telephone consultation, unless warranted by extraordinary circumstances.
+At the meeting, the supervisor will complete the report form, show it to the student, and give it to the student to allow the student the opportunity to make a written response if necessary.

 - The student is required to maintain an average grade of A-.

-- In this year and subsequent years, the student must meet formally with the members of the Advisory Committee at least once per year and submit the annual report before the end of April.
+- In this year and subsequent years, the student must meet formally with the members of the Advisory Committee at least once per year and submit an annual report, signed by the supervisor and all members of the Advisory Committee, before the end of April.
+This annual meeting is organized by the student.
+The student should also prepare a CV and a time-line to be shown to the Advisory Committee at the annual meeting and submit them with the report.

-- The Centre’s language requirements in Level Two Latin, French, and German (all pre-requisites for the Major Field exam) should be passed by September, but no later than April, of Year Three.
+- The centre’s language requirements in Level Two Latin, French, and German (all pre-requisites for the Special Field Examination) should be passed by September, but no later than April, of Year Three.

-- The student should take the Major Field examination by the end of the Fall term of Year Three.
+- Ideally, the student should take the Special Field Examination by the end of the Fall term of Year Three.
 If progress is delayed by failure to pass the language examinations in the Fall, then the student may sit them in January (French and German only) or April of the same year.
-Upon completion of the language requirements, the student will proceed to the Major Field examination, which must be passed prior to Year Four.
+Upon completion of the language requirements, the student will proceed to the Special Field Examination; it must be passed prior to Year Four.

 Extensions Beyond the Sixth Year